RedisLabs/redislabs-docs/content/ri/installing/install-redis-desktop.md

     - For Windows and MacOS - Run the installer.

-        Both Windows and MacOS packagings are signed and notarized.
+        Both the Windows and MacOS packages are signed and notarized.

         {{< /note >}}
         Since RedisInsight 1.6.3, on MacOS 10.14.x, some users have reported issues installing the application installed.